huggingface/optimum-habana/README.md

 ### Documentation

-Check out [the documentation of Optimum Habana](https://huggingface.co/docs/optimum/habana/index) for more advanced usage.
+Check out [the documentation of Optimum for Intel(R) Gaudi(R) accelerator](https://huggingface.co/docs/optimum/habana/index) for more advanced usage.

 ## Validated Models

-The following model architectures, tasks and device distributions have been validated for 🤗 Optimum Habana:
+The following model architectures, tasks and device distributions have been validated for 🤗 Optimum for Intel(R) Gaudi(R) accelerator:

 > In the tables below, :heavy_check_mark: means single-card, multi-card and DeepSpeed have all been validated.